slok/go-prometheus-middleware/Readme.md

 One of the options that you need to pass when wrapping the handler with the middleware is `handlerID`, this has 2 working ways.

-- If you pass a empty string `mdwr.Handler("", h)` it will get the `handler` label from the url path.
+- If an empty string is passed `mdwr.Handler("", h)` it will get the `handler` label from the url path.
 This will create very high cardnialty on the metrics because `/p/123/dashboard/1`, `/p/123/dashboard/2` and `/p/9821/dashboard/1` would have different `handler` labels. **This method is only recomended when the URLs are fixed (not dynamic or don't have parameters on the path)**.

-- If pass a predefined handler ID, `mdwr.Handler("/p/:userID/dashboard/:page", h)` and this will keep cardinalty low because `/p/123/dashboard/1`, `/p/123/dashboard/2` and `/p/9821/dashboard/1` would have the same `handler` label on the metrics.
+- If a predefined handler ID is passed, `mdwr.Handler("/p/:userID/dashboard/:page", h)` this will keep cardinalty low because `/p/123/dashboard/1`, `/p/123/dashboard/2` and `/p/9821/dashboard/1` would have the same `handler` label on the metrics.

 There are different parameters to set up your middleware factory, you can check everything on the [docs] and see the usage in the [examples].